 Graduate School Preparation

-Create strategies for graduate school selection including the application process and timeline, personal statement, graduate assistantship and letters of recommendation.
+Develop strategies for selecting graduate schools, covering the application process and timeline, personal statement, graduate assistantship, and letters of recommendation.

 Graduate School Preparation Seminars and Workshops

-Attend co-sponsored seminars and workshops throughout the year to help develop and shape your graduate school application including your resume and personal statement.
+Attend co-sponsored seminars and workshops throughout the year to strengthen your graduate school application, including your resume and personal statement.

 Practice Graduate School Exams

-Prepare for improved scores using free practice exams including MCAT, GMAT, LSAT or GRE.
+Prepare for higher scores with free practice exams, including MCAT, GMAT, LSAT, or GRE.

 Kaplan Partnership

-Receive 50% off a Kaplan preparation course for a graduate school entrance exam (MCAT, GMAT, LSAT, DAT or GRE).
+Eligible for free Kaplan preparation courses for a graduate school entrance exam (MCAT, GMAT, LSAT, DAT, or GRE).

 Student Academic Resources

-Access to textbooks for classes in areas including biology, chemistry and others.
+Access to textbooks for classes in biology, chemistry, and other subjects.

-Access to laptop for use throughout semester to help facilitate completion of papers, exams or for classroom notes.
-Laptops provide internet access whether using Wi-Fi or otherwise.
+Access to a laptop/iPad/Apple pen for use throughout the semester to assist with completing papers, exams, or classroom notes.
+Laptops/iPads provide internet access, whether via Wi-Fi or other methods.

 Center for Educational Access and Success (CEAS) Computer Lab and Printing

-Access to computers and printing for classroom reports, homework assignments, resumes and cover letters.
+Access to computers and printing for classroom reports, homework, resumes, and cover letters.

 Extended Office Hours

-Extended study hours, supplies and equipment are available to students, especially during midterms and finals.
-Contact staff to learn more.
+Extended study hours, supplies, and equipment are available to students, especially during midterms and finals—contact staff for more information.

 Internship and Scholarship Database via Canvas

-Gain access to opportunities to attend conferences, apply for scholarships and internships, enrichment programs and job openings.
+Gain access to opportunities such as attending conferences, applying for scholarships and internships, participating in enrichment programs, and discovering job openings.

 Student Community Board